hetzneronline/community-content/tutorials/debian_base_configuration_docker-en.md

 **Important**: *The server or the SSH service must not be restarted before the next steps are completed, otherwise the new configuration will become active, which will lock us out of the server.

-#### Creating an SSH key pair
+#### Creating a SSH key pair

-In the previous step we disabled the login with passwords, so we have to set and now set to the only remaining option, authentication with an SSH key pair.
+In the previous step we disabled the login with passwords, so we have to use now the only remaining option, authentication with a SSH key pair.

 First, we need to generate a key pair on our local machine.
 If a key pair already exists, this step can of course be skipped.